Virus5600/Deep-Learning-Finals/README.md

 conda activate .conda-cpu
 ```

-In a case where the `pip`'s requirements aren't fully installed in the environment, activate the said environment and use the respective `requirements` text file.
+In a case where the `pip`'s requirements aren't fully installed in the environment (due to the console not having elevated permissions), activate the said environment and use the respective `requirements` text file.
 See [next section](#pip) for more information.

 ### Pip